KaiaWalters/KaiaWalters/README.md

 Tools and Libraries: MongoDB | Postman and Insomnia | AWS | Netlify | Material UI | Figma

 ### ATM I am working on
-- Learning Firebase 🔥
+- Building some bad React Projects 🔥
-- Exploring accessibility in web design :accessibility:
+- Bringing more complexity to my back end projects with AI prompts
 - Honing my dev ops and cloud service skills 🧑‍🏭
+- Applying accessible design to my projects

 ### Let's stay in touch!
-- Visit me on my home planet: <a href="https://www.kaiawalters.com">Portfolio</a>
+- Visit me on my home planet: <a href="https://www.kaiawalters.com">Portfolio(under construction)</a>
 - Or check out my linked in: <a href="https://www.linkedin.com/in/kaiawalters/">LinkedIn</a>
-- Ya like birds?!
-See my twitter: <a href="https://twitter.com/KaiaThrivntech">Twitter</a>
+- Birds aren't real anyways, See my bluesky: <a href="https://bsky.app/profile/kaiaclackskeys.bsky.social">BlueSky</a>